drawpile/drawpile.github.io/help/server/websocket.markdown

 If you're using nginx, you can use the following configuration.
 Put it into a server block that's listening to port 443 and has TLS certificates set up in it.

+*Note*: the configuration below has been updated on February 15, 2025.
+If you're getting 403 errors trying to connect from the Drawpile application, you may need to change the Origin check.

 ```nginx
 # Don't change the location, invite links only work with this one.
 location /drawpile-web/ws {